tangalbert919/tangalbert919.github.io/_projects/ungoogled-chromium-freebsd.md

 ## Ungoogled-chromium for FreeBSD

+**UPDATE**: There is now an official port of this browser on FreeBSD, so this project is no longer maintained!

 This is an attempt to port Ungoogled-chromium to FreeBSD (and by extension, any BSD distro based on that).

 This project is reliant on ungoogled-chromium having patches for the latest version of Chromium, which can take